38905 MONTEREY AVE RANCHO MIRAGE CA 92270

 Company dancers at IMD participate in a season filled with meaningful, high-quality performance opportunities that not only showcase their talent but also build character, professionalism, and community spirit.
 Here's what the season looks like:

-🧚♀️ November Show – "Wonderland" Production
+🧚♀️ January 23/24th Show – "Wonderland" Production

 A full-scale theatrical event that serves as a major artistic milestone for our company.
 With thoughtful storytelling, professional staging, and rich character development, this show allows dancers to experience a fully realized production environment.

-🌟 January Show – Mid-Season Preview
+🌟 January 10th Show – Mid-Season Dinner and Dance

 This show offers a behind-the-scenes look at what we’re building for the competition season.
 It features early versions of group routines, solos, and duets, giving families a chance to witness and support their dancer's process and progress.

-🎓 June Show – Season Showcase & Sneak Peek
+🎓 June 27th Show – Season Showcase & Sneak Peek

 The year culminates with a vibrant showcase of all competition routines and other pieces created throughout the season.
 It also includes a creative preview of what’s being developed for the next November production, so dancers stay inspired and focused.
+4PM & 7PM

 💫 Additional Performance Opportunities: